kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

 If not appropriately addressed, this could cause the Cluster Autoscaler to randomly select a Node from the group and assume identical allocatable values for all upcoming Nodes.
 This could lead to suboptimal decisions, such as repeatedly attempting to provision Nodes for pending Pods that are incompatible, or overlooking potential Nodes that could accommodate such Pods.

-To ensure the Cluster Autoscaler acknowledges resource hotplug, the following approaches have been proposed by the Cluster Autoscaler team:
+To ensure the Cluster Autoscaler acknowledges resource resize, the following approaches have been proposed by the Cluster Autoscaler team:
 1. Capture Node's Initial Allocatable Values:
-   * Introduce a new field within the Node object to record initial node allocatable values, which remain unchanged during resource hotplug.
+   * Introduce a new field within the Node object to record initial node allocatable values, which remain unchanged during resource resize.
-   * The Cluster Autoscaler can leverage this field to anticipate potential hotplug of resources, using it as a template for configuring new Nodes.
+   * The Cluster Autoscaler can leverage this field to anticipate potential resize of resources, using it as a template for configuring new Nodes.

-2. Identify Nodes Affected by Hotplug:
+2. Identify Nodes Affected by resource resize:
-   * By flagging a Node as being impacted by hotplug, the Cluster Autoscaler could revert to a less reliable but more conservative "scale from 0 nodes" logic.
+   * By flagging a Node as being impacted by resize, the Cluster Autoscaler could revert to a less reliable but more conservative "scale from 0 nodes" logic.

 Given that this KEP and autoscaler are inter-related, the above approaches were discussed in the community with relevant stakeholders, and have decided approaching this problem through the approach 1.
 The same will be targeted around the beta graduation of this KEP